 Be Careful About High MERV Ratings

-Look at it this way, the most efficient ‘filter’ would actually be a piece of plywood that prevents ALL contaminants and all the air from entering your Kansas City home.
-That's maximum air filtration, but would also be a terrible way to live.
+Look at it this way, the most efficient ‘filter’ would probably be a piece of plywood that would just trap ALL contaminants and all the air from entering your Kansas City home.
+That's all-out air filtration, but would also be the least comfortable way to go.

-A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used subject to the advice of your Neal Harris Service Experts technician to ensure your system has the capability of moving the proper amount of air through higher efficiency filters.
-You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+Your best bet for most systems would be a MERV 6-8.
+A higher MERV filter should be used subject to the advice of your Neal Harris Service Experts technician to ensure your system has the capability of moving the suitable amount of air through higher efficiency filters.
+You probably do not want to sacrifice energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

 Filtration has changed significantly over the past ten years.
-In the beginning, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
+Originally, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 The story is different today.
 Kansas City area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!